How To Build An Emergency Preparedness Kit For The Whole Family

 In addition, you need purification methods for when it runs out.
 I like to keep filter bottles and iodine tablets in my kit.
 Filter bottles, straw filters, or gravity filters all filter out 99.999% of waterborne pathogens.
 I suggest one bottle for each adult in the family.

 In addition, iodine tablets are a good backup if the bottles are broken or clogged.
 Two iodine tablets in a bottle of water will purify it in about 25 minutes.
-A small metal pot for boiling water is a good idea. too.
+A small for boiling water is a good idea. too.

 If you do not purify water, it could lead to illnesses that cause vomiting and diarrhea.
 These symptoms will leave you more dehydrated than before you drank the water.
 Drinking unclean water is a last resort move if you have no other option to survive.